cryptoviet/Grants-Program/applications/Gafi.md

     1. Autoban mechanism

-     There are several rules of Empires that players must follow when they join the pool.
+     There are several rules of Gafi Network that players must follow when they join the pool.
 These are ideas to keep the pool 'as clean as possible' such as ban/kick AFK(away from keyboard) players, ban/kick players on the Spamming Blacklist.

-    2. The Empire Pool fee
+    2. The Gafi Pool fee

-     Pool fee is another base idea to keep the pool clean, with a reasonable fee determined by DAO, the Empires Pool can prevent the network from malicious accounts.
+     Pool fee is another base idea to keep the pool clean, with a reasonable fee determined by DAO, the Gafi Pool can prevent the network from malicious accounts.
 When many players join the pool, the total network fee charged by the pool can be significant to grow the ecosystem by granting the projects.

-    3. The number transaction limit of TX-Handler
+    3. The number discount transaction limit of Gafi-TX

-     The idea of TX-Handler is to protect the network from the DDOS, also determining the right number is important because if the number is not appropriate, it's can drive away many goof projects for example.
+     The idea of Gafi-TX is to protect the network from the DDOS, also determining the right number is important because if the number is not appropriate, it's can drive away many good projects for example.
 Currently, our Heroes & Empires only need a maximum of 10 TXs/minute but another good PvP game can require 30 TXs/minutes, at this point the limit number is 30 is reasonable for the Gafi Network.

 Although these ideas would be different in blockchain, we must deploy Heroes & Empires on Gafi to determine those numbers.